 At AU, guidelines have been drawn up which are intended to contribute to the pregnant and breast-feeding woman being able to maintain as healthy and normal a work day as possible – without fearing for herself or the (unborn) child.

-As soon as an employee announces her pregnancy, the immediate supervisor must invite the pregnant employee to a meeting about her working conditions.
+As soon as an employee announces her pregnancy, the immediate manager must invite the pregnant employee to a meeting about her working conditions, this also applies if the immediate manager becomes aware that an employee is pregnant or breastfeeding

 The risk of giving birth prematurely or stunting the growth of the fetus can increase with folowwing physical matters: